Skip to main content

 LogicBlocks

-Human-friendly, hierarchical state machines for games and apps in C#.
+Human-friendly, hierarchical and serializable state machines for games and apps in C#.

 C#